Welcome to Year 6

 As designated home-learning, children are expected to set time aside after school to read at least 20 minutes a day is encouraged.
 Further to this, children receive guided reading home-learning, usually in the form of a section of text (variety of genres) and accompanying questions.
 Every evening the children receive four arithmetic questions in mathematics and SATs style questions to be completed in a set time given by the class teacher.

 Parents/carers: to support the children with their home-learning we ask that your child shares their reading with you, by asking 2 or 3 questions about what they have read their understanding will be deepened.
 Whilst it is important that the children feel supported with their home-learning, they must answer their arithmetic and guided reading questions independently as this will enable the teacher to know where there are gaps in their understanding.

-Children have PE on a Tuesday (6D), Thursday (6P) and Friday (6D and 6P) they should have appropriate kit for both indoor and outdoor PE.
+Children have PE on a Tuesday (6D), Thursday (6P) and Friday (6D and 6P) they should have the appropriate kit for both indoor and outdoor PE.
 PE kits can be left in school, in a named bag, during the week.

 The following criteria outlines what children should be able to acheive by end of year 6:

 - Apply their growing knowledge of root words, prefixes and suffixes to read aloud and to understand the meaning of new words that they meet